kilbouri/comp3150-frontend/README.md

 **This is the frontend for a group project in COMP3150.** It is a simple frontend that allows issuing MySQL queries to [a backend](https://github.com/kilbouri/comp3150-backend).
 It was made in under a week using **Svelte** and **TailwindCSS**.

+It offers both a light and dark mode based on the system preference.

 ## Running

 ```sh